linux-china/spring-boot-thymeleaf3-bootstrap4-angular4/README.md

 ### Features

 * ng proxy to spring boot application
-* frontend-maven-plugin to help build angular app
+* frontend-maven-plugin to help to build angular app with Spring Boot

 ### Reference